ethereum/go-ethereum/docs/_install-and-build/Installing-Geth.md

 title: Installing Geth
 ---

 You can install the Go implementation of Ethereum using a variety of ways.
-These include as part of Mist; installing it via your favorite package manager; downloading a standalone pre-built bundle; running as a docker container; or building it yourself.
+These include installing it via your favorite package manager; downloading a standalone pre-built bundle; running as a docker container; or building it yourself.
 This document details all of the possibilities to get you joining the Ethereum network using whatever means you prefer.

 {:toc}
 * this will be removed by the toc